 - The message travels across many routers, switches

-- While the Google email server is trusted, and uses SSL to encrypt traffic (the small lockbox you see on most browsers by the URL), it can’t guarantee that the multiple servers you go through to get there are.
-If you are on your work email, and send something to Google, that means it has to travel from the work email server to the Google server.
+- While the Google email server is trusted and uses SSL to encrypt traffic (the small lockbox you see on most browsers by the URL), it can’t guarantee that the multiple servers you go through to get there are.
+If you are in your work email and send something to Google, that means it has to travel from the work email server to the Google server.
 The email travels through various routers and switches to get there.

-- The message finally arrives to firstname.lastname@example.org, with no idea whether or not that person has forwarded it to others or posted its contents on a black market site for identity theft
+- The message finally arrives at [email protected], with no idea whether or not that person has forwarded it to others or posted its contents on a black market site for identity theft

 Here’s a nice visual representation from the Kavi Help Center